EU Commission proposes cutting pesticides by half by 2030

 The European Commission said the current rules limiting the use of pesticides were too weak and have not been applied consistently across the EU.

-A study by the group Pesticide Action Network Europe last month said the contamination of fruits and vegetables produced in the European Union with the most toxic pesticides has substantially increased over the past decade.
+A study by the group Pesticide Action Network Europe last month said the contamination of fruit and vegetables produced in the European Union with the most toxic pesticides has substantially increased over the past decade.

 To facilitate the transition from chemical pesticides to alternative methods, farmers would be able to use EU funds to cover the cost of the new requirements for five years, the European Commission said.

-The commission also wants to introduce a law aimed at repairing ecological damage by 2050.
+The commission also wants to introduce a law aimed at repairing environmental damage by 2050.

 “The aim is to cover at least 20% of the EU’s land and sea areas by 2030 with nature restoration measures, and eventually extend these to all ecosystems in need of restoration by 2050,” the commission said.